Home » Posts tagged 'die casting tools'

 Tag Archives: die casting tools

 Die Casting is a metal casting process that involves forcing molten metal under high pressure into a mold cavity.
 This process is used to make molds that are similar to injection molds.
-Die Casting at Soldy is an excellent way to produce complex shapes.
+Die Casting is an excellent way to produce complex shapes.
 It is also an effective method of manufacturing metal parts with many tolerances.

 Typically, die casting is done in high volume, but this process is also cost-effective for smaller quantities.
 Rapid die casting is a type of process that can produce prototype parts for a small amount of money.
 Eventually, the manufacturing process can scale up to produce large quantities.
 In addition, some manufacturing companies can also produce molds or dies for prototypes.